Spookey Ruben

-Spookey Ruben (born Alan F. Deil) is a Canadian musician, producer, songwriter, composer, and filmmaker.
+Spookey Ruben (born 1972), birth name Alan F. Deil, is a Canadian musician, producer, songwriter, composer, and filmmaker.
 Best known for his song and music video "These Days Are Old", Spookey's songwriting and eccentric production techniques often contrast high and low vocals, analogue keyboards, found sounds, sampled beats and stringed instruments such as electric and Spanish guitar.
 Spookey has released seven full-length solo albums.

 Early life

 Due to his father's work as an ESA aerospace engineer, Spookey grew up in Germany, the Netherlands, and Washington, D.C.
 In his childhood, Spookey's parents insisted he take up an instrument and so he chose classical guitar.
 At age 13 he got his hands on his first electric guitar and spent the remainder of his teenage years playing in an array of hardcore and metal bands, most notably progressive thrash metal band Transilience.
 It was at this time that he received his nickname "Spooky", a result of high-school friends teasing him for his long hair and "Satanic T-shirts".
 At age 19, he moved to Toronto, Ontario, and enrolled in film school at York University.
 It was at this time that Ruben accumulated musical ideas via four-track recorder.